Shafak93/api-call/README.md

+# About API Call

+There are several system for calling API such as

+1. Using useEffect
+2. Using Axios
+3. Using React Query
+   Above them react query is very popular.
+I used here Suspense for Loading component.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).